Robert A. Brown, BU’s 10th President, to Retire after 2022–2023 School Year

 As the University’s endowment increased from approximately $700 million to more than $3 billion under Brown, its Charles River Campus erupted with new construction.
 The StuVi 2 student residence, the sleek Rajen Kilachand Center for Integrated Life Sciences & Engineering, the larger and more visible Thurman Center for Common Ground, the new glass front of the College of Fine Arts, the expansion of the Henry M. Goldman School of Dental Medicine, and the striking Joan & Edgar Booth Theatre all occurred on Brown’s watch.
 And a donation from New Balance made possible the 110,000-square-foot New Balance Field on West Campus, an exciting green space for women’s field hockey as well as for thousands of students who play intramural and club sports.
 Across town, on the BU Medical Campus, the National Emerging Infectious Diseases Laboratories (NEIDL) opened in 2014, becoming a global leader in the fight against some of the world’s deadliest diseases, from Ebola to Marburg virus to COVID-19 (one of NEIDL’s most prominent leaders, Nahid Bhadelia, a School of Medicine associate professor, is now serving as a White House advisor on infectious diseases).

-One final crowning moment of Brown’s tenure is still to come.
-The 19-story Center for Computing & Data Sciences, a towering building resembling an off-center stack of books, which will house the new Faculty of Computing & Data Sciences, opens in December (it will be powered by underground geothermal wells and be 100 percent free of fossil fuels, a point of pride for Brown).
-Winning approval for such a dramatic-looking, environmentally friendly building on Commonwealth Avenue, one of Boston’s busiest thoroughfares, is a testament to the close relationship Brown has forged with Boston’s mayors—from the late Thomas Menino (Hon.’01) to Martin Walsh to Kim Janey to the current administration of Michelle Wu.
+One final crowning moment of Brown’s tenure came in December 2022—the opening of the 19-story Center for Computing & Data Sciences, a towering building resembling an off-center stack of books, which will house the new Faculty of Computing & Data Sciences.
+(It is powered by underground geothermal wells and is 100 percent free of fossil fuels, a point of pride for Brown).
+Winning approval for such a dramatic-looking, environmentally friendly building on Commonwealth Avenue, one of Boston’s busiest thoroughfares, is a testament to the close relationship Brown forged over the years with Boston’s mayors—from the late Thomas Menino (Hon.’01) to Martin Walsh to Kim Janey to the current administration of Michelle Wu.

-Of those mayors, Brown worked the longest with Menino and with Walsh, his successor, now US Secretary of Labor under President Biden.
-Asked recently to reflect on one memorable interaction he had with Brown back when he was mayor, Walsh did not hesitate.
+Of those mayors, Brown worked the longest with Menino and with Walsh, his successor, who later served for two years as US Secretary of Labor under President Biden.
+Asked to reflect on one memorable interaction he had with Brown back when he was mayor, Walsh did not hesitate.

 “The building,” he says with a laugh, referring to the Center for Computing & Data Sciences.
 “He came to me and said he wanted to talk about this building.
 He said the design is unique.
 I thought, okay, that’s fine, we are changing the culture in Boston, we don’t want just another box building.
 Then he comes in with some kind of model or representation of it.
 I looked at it, and I said, ‘Well, that’s certainly different!’”

-But Walsh could tell how proud Brown was of the design.
+But Walsh, now the executive director of the National Hockey League Players’ Association, could tell how proud Brown was of the design.
 “It was iconic,” Walsh says.
 “And the mission of the building is important.
 And it’s one of the cleanest, greenest buildings in the country.
 That meeting was funny.
 He was giddy about it.
 But his legacy won’t just be that building, it will be the whole campus of BU.
 His fingerprints will be on BU for a long, long time.
 I’m honored to have served alongside him for all those years.”

 Brown acknowledges that the changes to the campus that he helped drive are a point of pride for him.